AkshithaReddy1899/To-do-list-with-Webpack/README.md

 To clone this repo: You need to have git installed in your system.

-git clone the repo in your terminal by: "gh repo clone AkshithaReddy1899/To-do-list-with-Webpack"
+- git clone the repo in your terminal by: `gh repo clone AkshithaReddy1899/To-do-list-with-Webpack`
+- navigate to

-cd into the folder
+`cd into the folder`

 - run `npm run build` to build the webpack script
 - run `npm start` to run the webpack sever on your browser